orsonteodoro/gcf2/profiles/gaming/README.md

 * [4] Userspace flavor only
 * [5] Higher score means more secure
 * [6] Higher score means faster system or faster completion
+* [7] It was suggested in the ot-kernel to use KFENCE for the builder kernel, and Generic KASAN or HW_TAGS KASAN for hardened or critical-security scenarios.

 ## Performance consistency and the mutual exclusitivity of security and performance